DevOL078/COURSE_WORK_VDPF/README.md

 The Program for Visualization of the Dynamics of Parametrically Given Functions

 To start using the project:
-1. Create new JavaFX project;
+1. Clone files from the repository.
-2. Clone files from the repository.
+2. Start project with IDE.